projectionist/projectionist.github.io/index.md

 ---
 layout: reading
 title: About
-permalink: /about/
 ---

-Projectionist is a vocabulary of technology and art designed to explore projection as a new medium for artistic augmentation of reality.
+Projectionist uses projection as a new medium to explore a vocabulary of technology and art designed to augment reality.

 ## Art